Co-Chairs:

 Additional EDI Resources of Interest

-Each year we solicit applications for the PES EDI Research Award.
-The Purpose of this award is to support the development of research and education in equity, diversity and inclusion involving pediatric endocrinology that will enhance pediatric endocrinologists’ ability to understand the needs of their patients and colleagues and deliver more equitable and inclusive education and services to a diverse population of trainees, colleagues, and patients.
-The current open call will close December 14, 2023!
+Each year we solicit applications for the Addressing Health Disparities Research Grant.
+The Purpose of this grant is to support the development of research and education in equity, diversity and inclusion involving pediatric endocrinology that will enhance pediatric endocrinologists’ ability to understand the needs of their patients and colleagues and deliver more equitable and inclusive education and services to a diverse population of trainees, colleagues, and patients.
+The current open call will close December 16, 2024!

 Click here for more information